THEME: MARRIAGE – PROFOUND VALUE IN CHRIST

 2nd Sunday in Ordinary Time

-Marriage for the Christian has a value which goes beyond the social event we celebrate on a wedding day.
-Indeed it has a value that is more profound than a man and a woman living together for life.
+Marriage for the Christian has a value which goes beyond the social event of the wedding day.
+Indeed, it has a value that is more profound than a man and a woman living together for life.
 This is a message that the wedding at Cana in Galilee (John 2:1-11) inspires.
-By transforming water into wine our Lord Jesus Christ calls our attention to the spiritual transformation that takes place when a Christian man and Christian woman celebrate their commitment of love and life on the day of their Holy Matrimony.
-This means that the ‘wedding’ is not a mere social event of the gathering of family, friends, church members and the priest to witness the exchange of ‘vows’ [consent] by the couple.
-More than that, the gathering involves Jesus, Mother Mary and the saints [disciples of Jesus] in glory, as was in the case of the wedding at Cana.
-And Christ is not merely present, for He transforms the two (symbolized by water) into one (symbolized by wine) through the power of the Holy Spirit.
+By transforming water into wine, our Lord Jesus Christ calls our attention to the spiritual transformation that takes place when a Christian man and Christian woman celebrate their commitment of love and life on the day of their Holy Matrimony.
+This means that the “wedding” is not a mere social event of the gathering of family, friends, church members and the priest to witness the exchange of “vows” or consent by the couple.
+More than that, the gathering involves Jesus Christ, Mother Mary and the saints (disciples of Jesus) in glory, as was in the case of the wedding at Cana.
+And Christ is not merely present, for He transforms the two persons (symbolized by water) into one (symbolized by wine) through the power of the Holy Spirit.

 In the power of the same Holy Spirit, the couple now transformed in Christ are to live out the new value of oneness in love in their daily lives.
-How?
-Let us pick out a few lessons from that fact Jesus used water at the wedding at Cana.
-Actually, Jesus could have provided wine without asking for some water.
-But since he asked for water, it means that for every couple to continue enjoying the miracle of transformation, they have to offer Jesus something.
-To know what to offer Jesus, let us consider the uses and characteristics of water.
+How do they do this?
+Let us pick out a few lessons from the fact that Christ used water at the wedding at Cana.
+Christ could have provided wine without asking for some water.
+Nonetheless, He asked for it.
+This means that for every couple to continue enjoying the miracle of transformation, they have to offer Christ something.
+To know “what” couples are to offer Christ, let us consider the uses and characteristics of water.

 USES OF WATER

-The three uses of water we shall consider are:
+The three uses of water to be considered are:

-Jesus did not ask for any extraordinary thing in order to provide the couple at Cana with wine.
+Christ did not ask for any extraordinary thing in order to provide the couple at Cana with wine.
 He asked for ordinary water.
-Similarly, when a husband and the wife perform their ordinary duties of providing “chop-money” and cooking, Jesus brings contentment in the marriage.
+Similarly, when a husband and the wife perform their ordinary duties of providing “chop-money” and cooking, Christ brings contentment (signified by wine) in the marriage.

-- FOR WASHING: Water is used for washing and in baptism it signifies the cleansing of our sins.
+Water is used for washing and in baptism it signifies the cleansing of our sins.
 In other words, water signifies forgiveness.
-Similarly, anytime a wife and the husband forgive each other, they offer Jesus the water of marriage which he transforms into a lasting union.
+Similarly, anytime a wife and the husband forgive each other, they offer Christ the water of marriage which He transforms into a lasting union.
 On the contrary, when spouses do not forgive each other, their jars lack the water to be transformed into the joy (wine) of peacefully living together.

 CHARACTERISTICS OF WATER